 In 2018, one hundred delegates from 49 countries collaborated with the non-profit Academy of Active Learning Arts and Sciences (AALAS), to identify the global best practices of Flipped Learning.
 Several universities reviewed and embraced those best practices and launched programs based on the AALAS Flipped Learning 3.0 framework.
 This charter group of institutions make up the Flipped Learning 3.0 Coalition and continue to curate and apply the most advanced research and best practices shared through this international network.

-Anahuac University, Mexico, is currently among the top two percent of the best universities in the world and is in the top three private universities in Mexico.
+Anahuac University, Mexico, is currently among the top three private universities in Mexico.
 Universidad Anahuac is part of the Anahuac Universities Network, with Catholic universities in Latin America, Europe, and the USA.
 In 2018, Anahauc implemented a program to put its best professors, in every department, through a rigorous two-year Flipped Learning 3.0 certification process.
 Anahuac helped pilot, classroom-test, and enhance, Flipped Learning professional development for higher education introducing masters-level rigor to the program.
+Anahuac University is the 2021 recipient of the Eric Mazur International Flipped Learning Award.

 MEF University is the first university to adopt the “flipped classroom” educational model university-wide.
 MEF University is a non-profit private university in Istanbul, founded by the İbrahim Arıkan Education and Scientific Research Foundation.
 MEF University Center for teaching and learning is very active in identifying the international best practice of Flipped Learning and was the second institution to put its education staff through the Flipped Learning 3.0 Certification.